diamondbybold/swift-supportkit/README.md

 ### Display products using store

 The store object can handle products life cycle and side effects for us.
 In alternative and for more flexibility we can create a "ProductStore" object if needed.
+And don't forget other model objects like e.g. UserSession, ShoppingCart, CheckoutProcess, ChatSession, UserRegistration, ReviewProduct, ... remember **UI = f(State)** where State == model

 ```swift
 import SwiftUI